Henry Northey Hooper: Biography

 William Blake, Hooper’s partner, continued to operate the foundry starting in 1868, supplying bells to churches in New England, to Amherst College, and to New York’s City Hall.

 Hooper's company was one of 5 contracted by the Union Army to produce the Napoleon, a 6 ft., 1200 lb bronze field gun that was the most popular smoothbore artillery in the Civil War.
 Hooper's firm was the second leading supplier of the Revere Copper Company, supplying about one-third of the 1,156 Napoleons made for the North.
 Over 100 of Hooper’s guns survive, with some on display at Gettysburg, Arlington National Cemetery, and in the Rhode Island State House.

 He cast the first life-sized bronze statue in the U.S., of Nathaniel Bowditch, the “father of modern maritime navigation” which was placed at Mount Auburn Cemetery, Cambridge, MA.
 The casting was later replaced in 1886.

-Hooper was active in Boston politics, serving on the Boston City Council in 1841, and as a Representative to the General Court.
+Hooper was active in Boston politics, serving on the Boston Common Council in 1841, and as a Representative to the General Court.
 He was president of the Massachusetts Charitable Mechanic Association, a position previously held by Paul Revere.

 He married Priscilla Langdon Harris of Boston in 1826.
 Hooper’s sons, Henry Northey and Isaac Harris Hooper, both served as officers in the Civil War.
 His brother, William Northey Hooper, was a merchant and a principal founder of the sugar industry in Hawaii.
 Hooper died in Roxbury, MA, in 1865.